Skip to main content

 The lower edge of a roof that hangs beyond the exterior wall of the house to protect the walls of the house from rainwater.

-Eaves fascia
+Eaves Fascia

 The length of the fascia applied on the eaves.